 There are four main beaches around the island: Central Beach, South Beach, Silver Strand State Beach, and North Beach.

-In our opinion, two of the best beaches to hit up for your paddling adventure are Central Beach and Silver Strand State Beach due to their on-duty lifeguards, showers and restroom facilities.
+In our opinion, two of the best beaches to hit up for your California stand up paddleboarding adventure are Central Beach and Silver Strand State Beach due to their on-duty lifeguards, showers and restroom facilities.

-Planning a paddle boarding trip to Southern California?
+Planning a California paddleboarding trip this summer?
 Pin this post for later!